April 5, 2019

-While minor threats are often mitigated successfully by our individual companies, we are creating a framework because major threats—the sort that cripple economies and endanger society—require coordination among multiple ICT companies.
+While minor threats are often mitigated successfully by our individual companies, we are creating a guide because major threats—the sort that cripple economies and endanger society—require coordination among multiple ICT companies.
 Our focus is tackling exceptional crisis-level scenarios that can pose grave and widespread threats.

 Understanding that the success of this project requires a multi-jurisdictional and ecosystem-wide approach, the CSDE has undergone an extensive vetting process to identify crises that could cause the ICT sector to mobilize.